-General Rules: The following are enforced by faculty and staff at the school at all times and students are subject to disciplinary action if broken:
+General Rules: The following are enforced by faculty and staff at the school at all times.

 - 1. Permitted garments shall be clean, in good condition, and shall have no holes that reveal undergarments or are above the thighs, in the groin are and/or the midsection of the pants. - 2.
 Shirts must be buttoned and/or zipped appropriately unless worn as layered clothing such that the look complies with the dress policy. - 3.
 Belts must be fastened. - 4.
 Scarves, caps, hats or other similar head coverings shall not be worn to class or worn within school buildings unless prescribed by a physician, previously approved by the schools administrator for religious reasons, or approved for a special activity. - 5.
 Sunglasses shall not be worn to class or within school buildings unless prescribed by a physician for indoor use. - 6.
-Strapless garments are prohibited.

-- 7. Shoulder straps of permitted garments must be a minimum of the width of two fingers of the person wearing the garment. - 8.
-Pants and shorts shall be worn at the waist and should be of appropriate length. - 9.
-Shorts and skirts must be of modest length. - 10.
-Shoes shall be worn at all times. - 11.
-House slippers are not permitted - 12.
-Symbols, mottoes, words or acronyms that convey crude, vulgar, profane, violent, death oriented, gang related, sexually, explicit or suggestive messages will not be allowed. - 13.
-Symbols, mottoes, words or acronyms advertising tobacco, alcohol, or illegal drug paraphernalia will not be allowed. - 14.
-Symbols, mottoes, words or acronyms identifying a student as a member of a secret or overly antisocial group or gang or anything that identifies a student as a member of an organization that professes violence or hatred toward fellow mankind.

-Note: All students participating in approved school activities are expected to comply with required dress and personal appearance regulations.
+Strapless garments are prohibited. - 7.
+Shoulder straps of permitted garments must be a minimum of the width of two fingers of the person wearing the garment. - 8.
+Pants, shorts, and skirts shall be worn at the waist and should be of appropriate length. - 9.
+Shoes shall be worn at all times. - 10.
+House slippers are not permitted - 11.
+Symbols, mottoes, words or acronyms that convey crude, vulgar, profane, violent, death oriented, gang related, sexually, explicit or suggestive messages will not be allowed. - 12.
+Symbols, mottoes, words or acronyms advertising tobacco, alcohol, or illegal drug paraphernalia will not be allowed. - 13.
+Symbols, mottoes, words or acronyms identifying a student as a member of a secret or overly antisocial group or gang or anything that identifies a student as a member of an organization that professes violence or hatred toward fellow mankind will not be allowed. - Note: All students participating in approved school activities are expected to comply with required dress and personal appearance regulations.
 Students who refuse to dress as required by the school or sponsor will not be permitted to participate in the activity or to represent the school in any way.